huggingface/accelerate/docs/source/usage_guides/explore.md

 rendered properly in your Markdown viewer.
 -->

-# Learning how to incorporate 🤗 Accelerate features quickly!
+# Start Here!

-Please use the interactive tool below to help you get started with learning about a particular feature of 🤗 Accelerate and how to utilize it!
+Please use the interactive tool below to help you get started with learning about a particular feature of Accelerate and how to utilize it!
 It will provide you with a code diff, an explanation towards what is going on, as well as provide you with some useful links to explore more within the documentation!

-Most code examples start from the following python code before integrating 🤗 Accelerate in some way:
+Most code examples start from the following python code before integrating Accelerate in some way:

 ```python
 for batch in dataloader: